Qubit spin ice

+We calibrate the system to degeneracy \cite{sm}, and use this point to define the nominal ratio $J_\parallel/J_{\perp}=1$.
+The overall energy scale $J=J_\parallel=J_{\perp}$ is taken as the average total coupling between coupled four-qubit chains. $J_{\mathrm{MAX}}$ indicates the maximum achievable value of this Ising energy scale.
+Recall that the relationship between $J_\perp$ and $J_\parallel$ determines the relative energies of Type-I and Type-II vertices.
+Three cases are possible.

-When $J_{\perp}= J_{||}=J$, the six ice-rule-obeying vertices (Type-I and Type-II) have the lowest energy and the ground state is a degenerate manifold with residual entropy described by a six-vertex model~\cite{lieb1967residual}.
-Its elementary excitations are monopoles (Type-III)~\cite{Castelnovo2008,perrin2016extensive,farhan2019emergent}.
-The crossover temperature into the ice state is $T_{\text{ice}} \simeq J$, or half the energy of a monopole.
+When $J_{\perp}= J_\parallel=J$, the six ice-rule-obeying vertices (Type-I and Type-II) have the lowest energy and the ground state is a degenerate manifold with residual entropy described by the degenerate six-vertex model~\cite{lieb1967residual}.
+Its elementary excitations are monopoles (Type-III), and the crossover temperature into the ice state is $T_{\mathrm{ice}} \simeq J$, or half the energy of a monopole.

-When $J_{\perp}>J_{||}$ the Type-I vertices have the lowest energy and their tiling forms a long-range ordered, classical ground state typical of the early artificial spin ice realizations~\cite{Wang2006,Morgan2011}.
+When $J_{\perp}>J_\parallel$ the Type-I vertices have the lowest energy and their tiling forms a long-range ordered, classical ground state typical of the early antiferromagnetic artificial spin ice realizations~\cite{Wang2006,Morgan2011}.

-When $J_{\perp}<J_{||}$ the Type-II vertices have the lowest energy and their tiling forms a disordered ground state of sub-extensive entropy \cite{perrin2016extensive}.
+When $J_{\perp}<J_\parallel$ the Type-II vertices have the lowest energy and their tiling forms a disordered ground state (``line state'') of sub-extensive entropy \cite{perrin2016extensive}.